rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

           app: my-app
     </code></pre></div>

-    Now, let's create add the `ServiceMonitor` for our PetBattle apps!
+    Now, let's create and add the `ServiceMonitor` for our PetBattle apps!
 Of course, we will do it through Helm and ArgoCD because this is GITOPS!!

-    Our Helm Chart for pet-battle api Open up `tech-exercise/pet-battle/test/values.yaml` and `tech-exercise/pet-battle/stage/values.yaml` files.
-Update `values` for `pet-battle-api` with adding following:
+    Our Helm Chart for `pet-battle-api` already provides a template to enable the `ServiceMonitor`.
+Open up `tech-exercise/pet-battle/test/values.yaml` and `tech-exercise/pet-battle/stage/values.yaml` files.
+Update `values` for `pet-battle-api` adding the following:

     ```yaml
           servicemonitor: true